 - Psychiatric or psychological assessments, especially regarding emotional trauma

 - Any contracts or agreements between your loved one and the nursing home

 - Any communications between your loved one and the nursing home.

 This is not an exhaustive list, so bring any other documents you suspect might be important.
 Any information you provide to an attorney is completely confidential.

-During your initial consultation, our Asheville nursing home abuse attorney can help you identify which parties might be responsible and what damages your loved one may be able to recover.
+During your initial consultation, our Asheville personal injury attorney can help you identify which parties might be responsible and what damages your loved one may be able to recover.

 After the consultation, our nursing home lawyer in Asheville may perform background checks on employees at the nursing home.
 We might also look into whether state agencies or other organizations have investigated the nursing home or its owners for similar incidents.
 Once you decide to proceed with the lawsuit, our nursing home injury lawyer will conduct a more thorough investigation.